 Research topics include: aircraft accident research, aircraft seat and restraint systems research, brace-for-impact positions, infant/child restraint systems, aircraft evacuation research and procedures, aircraft fire safety research and procedures, water survival research, emergency equipment and procedures, and fatigue countermeasures research.
-Physiological training is included, beginning with classroom instruction about the effects of high altitude on the human body, and concluding with an altitude chamber flight, allowing participants to actually experience the effects of rapid decompression.
+Physiological training is included, beginning with classroom instruction about the effects of high altitude on the human body, and concluding with a hypoxia exercise that allows participants to experience the effects of reduced oxygen.

 Assignments to the workshops are awarded in the order that registration forms are received.
 Since the workshops fill quite rapidly, it is important to return the registration form as soon as possible.
 After we have received it, confirmation packages, which include additional information about the workshops, will be sent to the successful applicants.
 There are no fees for workshop attendance; however, participants are responsible for their own lodging and transportation.